Aurora programme

 The Aurora programme (sometimes called Aurora Exploration Programme, or simply Exploration Programme) was a human spaceflight programme of the European Space Agency (ESA) established in 2001.
 The objective was to formulate and then to implement a European long-term plan for exploration of the Solar System using robotic spacecraft and human spaceflight to investigate bodies holding promise for traces of life beyond the Earth.

-Overview
+In 2025, the Aurora programme was no longer active.

-Member states commit to participation in the Aurora programme for five-year periods, after which they can change their level of participation or pull out entirely.
+Member states committed to participation in the Aurora programme for five-year periods, after which they can change their level of participation or pull out entirely.
 In the early years the Aurora programme planned for flagship missions and arrow missions for key technology demonstrations, such as Earth re-entry vehicle/capsule and Mars aerocapture demonstrator.
 Although human spaceflight has remained a long-term goal of the programme, with some basic technology development in this area, the thrust has been on implementation of the ExoMars mission and preparations for an international Mars sample return mission.